-We know that choosing the right school for your child can be one of the most difficult decisions you will make as a parent so we are pleased to announce a series of open mornings for parents who are considering our wonderful school for their child’s first steps on their learning journey.
+We know that choosing the right school for your child can be one of the most difficult decisions you will make as a parent, so we are pleased to host open mornings for parents who are considering our wonderful school for their child’s first steps on their learning journey.

 We look forward to meeting you soon.

-How to apply for a place at St Peter's
+How to apply for a Year Reception place at St Peter's

 For information purposes, the supplementary information form is available in Spanish, Portuguese and Polish.
 These are available from your church or the school office.
 However, the form itself needs to be filled out in English.